You are here

 Current

-The much-anticipated Animal Health & Welfare Pathway (AHWP) launched in the Spring.
-Applications are now being approved and the number of visits our practice has been carrying out is picking up momentum.
+The Animal Health & Welfare Pathway (AHWP) launched in the Spring of 2023 and continues to run.
+We have now carried out many visits, with clients successfully claiming and receiving funding.
 If you haven’t yet applied, it isn’t too late to get involved!

 The funding is available for all Basic Payment Scheme (BPS) eligible farms with at least 11 cattle or 21 sheep.
 Initially the funding will be for a single species: £436 for sheep, £522 for beef or £372 for dairy herds.